citp/privacy-policy-historical/o/os/osn/osnetwork.com.md

-> *The following text is extracted and transformed from the osnetwork.com privacy policy that was archived on 2010-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100509214752id_/http%3A//www.osnetwork.com/Privacy_en_gb.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the osnetwork.com privacy policy that was archived on 2010-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101120190113id_/http%3A//www.osnetwork.com/privacy_en_gb.aspx) for the most accurate reproduction.*

-# OSNETWORK -
+# OSN - Orbit Showtime Network -

 **PRIVACY NOTICE**